 Metric/Indicator Baseline/Actual Outcome Expected Outcome Climate and Culture Survey 72% report either liking school or liking school very much.
-On similar measurement, 59% in 19-20 reported either liking school or liking school very much.
-75% of high school students will report either liking school or liking school very much Climate and Culture Survey 31% reported seeing how their learning relates to their future and 29% how it relates to the real world.
-On a similar 35% of students will report seeing how their learning relates to their future and 35% of students will report seeing
+75% of high school students will report either liking school or liking school very much.
+Climate and Culture Survey 32% reported seeing how their learning relates to their future.
+33% of students will report seeing how their learning relates to their future.
+Climate and Culture Survey 34% how their learning relates to the real world.
+40% of students will report seeing how their learning relates to the real world.